Anticipating Member Needs

 In measured steps, clubs are finding ways to embrace what’s good about the past (the leather chairs can stay), while making sure the future embraces all that’s necessary to remain viable — successful — in the future.
 The Charlotte Country Club (a Chambers project, pictured on the cover of our Club Road E-zine and throughout the article) is a case study in point.

 Much has been written already about its recent renovations and the infrastructure issues that, while nearly invisible to members, nearly threatened the future of the club.
-But one has only to walk through its warm, glowing halls to see the balance of tradition and new amenities that are characteristic of clubs’ evolution in
+But one has only to walk through its warm, glowing halls to see the balance of tradition and new amenities that are characteristic of clubs’ evolution in recent years.

 Early 20th century Parisian tapestries were lovingly restored by the Metropolitan Museum of Art.
 The Italian crystal chandeliers were painstakingly cleaned and refurbished.
 The old oak plank floors truly glisten.
 Look a little closer and you’ll now see a small trap in the ballroom floor that hides “enough electrical to power a 30-piece band,” says club CEO Damon DiOrio.
 “No more ugly extension cords run from every outlet we could find within 50 feet,” he adds.
 Cell phones and smart phones still aren’t allowed in the dining rooms, but open an inlaid panel door nearby and you’ll find a fully wired “phone room” with soundproof walls and an exceptionally comfortable chair.

 Meeting and banquet rooms still maintain old world charm while plaster relief moldings and appliques have been stripped of dozens of layers of old paint to reveal their former glory.
 Still, peek beneath the table in one of those meeting rooms and you’ll find Ethernet, phone and electrical connections carefully tucked away.